Spiritual guidance powered by AI and grounded in Scripture

 Why did God abandon me in this pain?

-The Pain of Abandonment
+The Misconception of God's Abandonment

 Ask a new question and get AI Christian answers instantly.